 One way to put a personal touch on your tree this year is by making your own from a Christmas tree skirt quilt pattern.
 Quilting offers an opportunity for you to express yourself creatively with fabrics of your choice while adding warmth and color to your home's holiday decorations!

-I've gathered several tree skirt patterns and fabric panels for you to choose from.
+I've gathered several tree skirt patterns for you to choose from.

 But first, a little tree skirt Q&A to help you make your choice.

 Christmas Tree Skirt Q&A

 The simplest design is merely a length of fabric wrapped around the base of your Christmas Tree to hide the not-so-pretty stand and/or watering mechanism.

 In my first apartment, I wrapped batting around the base in hopes that it looked more like snow than batting.